arob5/arob5.github.io/_posts/2024-12-25-Cholesky-cov.md

 in (5), then $\text{Cov}[\epsilon] = I$.
 {% endkatexmm %}

-# Conditional Variances
+# Conditional Variances and Covariances
 {% katexmm %}
+We start by demonstrating how the (modified) Cholesky decomposition encodes information related to conditional variances and covariances between the $x^{(j)}$.
-The following result provides an interpretation of the diagonal entries of $D$ in the Gaussian setting.
+The below result considers conditional variances, and provides an interpretation of the diagonal entries of $D$ in the Gaussian setting.

 <blockquote>
   <p><strong>Proposition (conditional variances).</strong> <br>